cdrg/poemarcut/README.md

 ## Settings
 Settings such as hotkeys, price adjustment percentage, leagues, etc are contained in `settings.yaml`.

-This plain-text file can be edited with any text editor.
+This plain-text file can be edited with any text editor and contains descriptions of each setting.

 ## Links
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I2I7ROZFD)